jdtyler1522-a11y/birmingham-kids/replit.md

 # Overview

 The Birmingham Childcare Directory is a bright, playful, mobile-first web application designed to help parents find quality childcare options across the Birmingham, Alabama metro area.
-Built entirely with vanilla HTML, CSS, and JavaScript, this single-page application provides a comprehensive directory of 15 childcare centers with advanced filtering, smart search capabilities, collapsible filter interface, and accessible design.
+Built entirely with vanilla HTML, CSS, and JavaScript, this single-page application provides a comprehensive directory of 31 real childcare centers from across Birmingham, Homewood, Vestavia Hills, Mountain Brook, and Hoover with advanced filtering, smart search capabilities, collapsible filter interface, and accessible design.
 The application emphasizes user experience with a modern, friendly aesthetic inspired by kids' libraries and features a sunny color palette (#FFB703 primary yellow, #8ECAE6 sky blue, #219EBC teal accents) with rounded components and playful iconography.
+The logo features the iconic Vulcan statue silhouette, representing Birmingham's proud heritage.

-**Status**: Fully functional and deployed.
-The website is running successfully with all features implemented including search, filtering, collapsible filters, modal details, and form submission functionality.
+**Status**: Fully functional and deployed with real data.
+The website is running successfully with 31 verified Birmingham-area childcare centers and all features implemented including search, filtering, collapsible filters, modal details, and form submission functionality.

 # User Preferences